Dr. Mareike Smolka

 November 2023: (co-authored by Philipp Neudert, Wenzel Mehnert, Frieder Bögner, and Stefan Böschen) "Partizipative und transdisziplinäre Forschung in Innovationsökosystemen: Fallstudie zum High-Tech- Innovationsprojekt NeuroSys.“ PartWiss 2023, Chemnitz, Germany.

 April 2023: “From ‘ethics in theory’ to ‘ethics in action’ in mindfulness research: studying and transforming responsibility practices through Socio-Technical Integration Research.”
-2023 Forum on Philosophy, Engineering, & Technology (fPET 2023), Delft, the Netherlands.
+2023 Forum on Philosophy, Engineering, & Technology, Delft, the Netherlands.

 April 2023: (co-authored by Philipp Neudert and Stefan Böschen) “Responsibilization and responsibility boundary-work by and through visions of neuromorphic computing.”
-2023 Forum on Philosophy, Engineering, & Technology (fPET 2023), Delft, the Netherlands.
+2023 Forum on Philosophy, Engineering, & Technology, Delft, the Netherlands.

 March 2023: Contribution on Affects in Engaged Ethnography in the World Café Panel "Just do it...
 Stories of becoming an ethnographer."
 STS-hub.de 2023, Aachen, Germany.